QuTech-Delft/OpenQL/docs/scheduling_cc.rst

 Scheduling for CC platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section will document how OpenQL schedules instructions for CC Platform.
+This section will document how OpenQL schedules gates for the CC Platform.
-It will also be higlighted how constraints mentioned in platform configuration
+It will also be higlighted how constraints mentioned in
-file affect scheduling.
+the platform configuration file affect scheduling.